logo

 With Venus in Pisces, love has no compass, it has no direction anymore.

-Venus in Pisces can make you lost in the sea of ideal love, so the effort if to try to recover the Venus which is lost
+Venus in Pisces can make you lost in the sea of ideal love, so the effort is to try to recover the Venus which is lost somewhere into the Infinite, out of Space and Time.

 “I am lost in him, I am lost of her, it drives me crazy!”